 We don’t allow animals on-site, except for pre-registered assistance animals.

 Please abide by the smoking zones which will be clearly marked and explained in the handbook.
-It is illegal to smoke anywhere indoors including on-site accommodation (or out of any windows).
+It is illegal to smoke anywhere indoors including on-site accommodation (including out of any windows).

 People attending BiCon should wear their pass to all events; if you don’t, you may not be allowed into BiCon spaces until you get it.

-Racist and bigoted behaviour will not be tolerated at BiCon and should be reported to the conference desk or the nearest organiser as soon as possible.
+BiCon should be a safe space for all attendees, regardless of race, class, gender, disability, religion and belief, age or lifestyle.
+Bigoted behaviour of any kind will not be tolerated and should be reported to the conference desk or the nearest organiser as soon as possible.

 People are welcome to attend BiCon regardless of how they define their sexuality.

 People who attend BiCon may define their gender in a range of different ways which we understand aren’t always easy to spot.
-If you are unsure of someone’s pronoun we encourage you to ask them or avoid gendered language for example by using “they” instead of “he” or “she”.
+If you are unsure of the pronoun someone uses we encourage you to ask them or avoid gendered language for example by using “they” instead of “he” or “she”.
 If you ask someone, or are corrected about pronouns then please try to use them correctly.
-We accept people's self identified gender for all purposes at BiCon including single-gender spaces.
+We accept people’s self-identified gender for all purposes at BiCon including single-gender spaces.

 Please remember that everyone is at a different stage of awareness about various issues and don’t assume people are being malicious.

-If you understandably feel unable to be gentle or want support in challenging anyone's behaviour or anything they've said, please come and talk to the desk or the organisers who can assist you or speak to the person for you.
+If you want support in challenging anyone’s behaviour or anything they’ve said, please come and talk to the desk or the organisers who can assist you or speak to the person for you.

 Please respect people’s privacy, and be aware that not everyone at BiCon may be ‘out’ about their sexuality.
 Ask permission before identifying anyone publicly.
 ‘Public’ includes write-ups on personal websites or on social networking sites such as Facebook.